Skip to Navigation Skip to Main Content Skip to Footer

 ACCFB Code Date/Shelf-Stability Requirements

-Food should have a “Use-By” date no earlier than October 2023.
+Food should have a “BEST-By” DATE WITH THREE MONTHS REMAINING, UNLESS OF LETTER OF EXTENSION IS PROVIDED.
 Click here to see the ACCFB’s code date and shelf-stability policy.

-Note: Due to heightened demand this year, ACCFB can accept closer-dates for items in high-demand.
-Please reach out if you have closer-dated items that you would like to donate.
+Note: Due to heightened demand, ACCFB can accept SHORT CODED items in high-demand.
+Please reach out if you have SHORT CODED items that you would like to donate.

 • Now accepting product donations